-During the year ended December 31, 2023, we entered into a consulting agreement (the "Consulting Agreement") with Trendz Network, LLC, a limited liability company owned by Virender Ahluwalia ("Trendz") for Mr. Ahluwalia to serve as our Interim Chief Financial Officer.
+During the year ended December 31, 2023, we entered into the Consulting Agreement with Trendz, pursuant to which Mr. Ahluwalia served as our Interim Chief Financial Officer.
 In connection therewith, Mr. Ahluwalia received \$2,500 in December 2023 and was granted 50,000 warrants on January 5, 2024.
-The Consulting Agreement provides that Trendz will be compensated at the rate of \$300 per hour, will be paid a base cash compensation of \$15,000 over the term of the Consulting Agreement, with \$2,500 paid upon signing of the Consulting Agreement, \$2,500 due 45 days thereafter and the \$10,000 balance subject to the Company's raising capital of \$1,000,000.
+The Consulting Agreement provided that Trendz would be compensated at the rate of \$300 per hour, would be paid a base cash compensation of \$15,000 over the term of the Consulting Agreement, with \$2,500 paid upon signing of the Consulting Agreement, \$2,500 due 45 days thereafter and the \$10,000 balance subject to the Company's raising capital of \$1,000,000.
 The Consulting Agreement may be terminated upon 30 days' notice by either party and immediately with notice upon a material breach.
+Mr. Ahluwalia resigned as Interim Chief Financial Officer on August 18, 2024 and the Consulting Agreement was terminated.